swabhs/open-sesame/README.md

 #### Arg Identification

-To run the vanilla SegRNN model, use
+To train the vanilla SegRNN model, use
 ```python
 cd src/
 python segrnn-argid.py 2> err

 ```
+To test on the trained models, use the option "--mode test".

 #### Contact